askming/Personal-reading/book/2022/The Psychology of Money.md

   - Another is saving for retirement.

 - You have to survive to succeed.
 To repeat a point we've made a few times in this book: The ability to do what you want, when you want, for as long as you want, has an infinite ROT.

+---

+_last updated on: 2022-04-23_

+## Chapter 14 You'll Change

+- there are two things to keep in mind when making what you think are long-term decisions.
+  1. We should avoid the extreme ends of financial planning.
+  2. We should also come to accept the reality of changing our minds.

+- Compounding works best when you can give a plan years or decades to grow.
+This is true for not only savings but careers and relationships.
+Endurance is key.
+And when you consider our tendency to change who we are over time, balance at every point in your life becomes a strategy to avoid future regret and encourage endurance.